Sustainable transportation has an impact on two thirds of carbon emissions

-In the chart above, which comes from our new eBook Emit This, we compare carbon intensity of different types of passenger transport on a per passenger kilometer basis.
+In the chart above (data from DEFRA, EIA and EPA), which comes from our new eBook Emit This, we compare carbon intensity of different types of passenger transport on a per passenger kilometer basis.
 Using it we can explain some elements important to the development of a sustainable transport system.

 1) Fuel Economy